 Spot, Treat, and Prevent Canine Acral Lick Granuloma

-Observe your furry companion and see if he or she is constantly licking his or her front paws all the time.
-This may be the start of acral lick granuloma.
-It can be very disturbing to see your dog lick themselves obsessively.
-The constant licking of the front paws results to the gradual compromise of the dog's skin condition.
-As you know, the skin is the primary barrier of defense, so any wound could result to secondary ailments brought about by various pathogenic and opportunistic organisms.
-You have to be aware of your dog's habits and get to know how to spot, treat, and prevent acral lick granuloma.
-If you easily pinpoint the condition, you will be able to subject your dog to earlier treatments.
+Observe your furry companion and see if he or she is constantly licking his or her front paws.
+This may be the start of "Acral Lick Granuloma".
+It can be very disturbing to see your dogs lick themselves obsessively.
+The constant licking of the front paws results gradually compromises the dog's skin condition.
+As you know, the skin is the primary barrier of defense, so any wounds can result in secondary ailments brought about by various pathogenic and opportunistic organisms.
+You have to be aware of your dog's habits and get to know how to spot, treat, and prevent "Acral Lick Granuloma".
+The sooner you pinpoint the condition, the sooner you'll be able to treat your dog.
 These methods will help your dog break the habit, preserving the integrity of your loyal companion's skin and good overall health.

 A Case of Acral Lick Granuloma

-Dog owners who have had dogs with acral lick granuloma all have the same feedback.
-They all saw small sores on the front paws of their dogs.
-They dismissed it, thinking that the sores were just small injuries that their dog is healing through repetitive licking.
-They tried topical medications on the sores, but they didn't work.
-As days went on, the sores progressed, and spread outwards as they thickened.
-The sores oozed and always appeared wet because their dogs would continuously lick and chew the wound.
-Veterinarians usually do not have the specific cure for this condition.
+Veterinarians don't have a specific cure for this condition.
 Small pockets of bacteria have established residence in the basal skin layer.
 The oil glands are already scarred and plugged.
 The hair follicles are broken.
 The capillaries are already inflamed.
-Even if the wound is closed up through surgical means, the dog continues to lick the sutures, even after the incision heals.
-Eventually, a new sore starts to develop on top of the original granuloma.
+Even if the wound has closed through surgical means, the dog continues to lick the sutures, even after the incision heals.
+Eventually, a new sore starts to develop on top of the original Granuloma.

-Ultimate self-stimulation brings forth acral lick granuloma.
-The dog may be suffering from anxiety, especially when the owner is gone for the rest of the day.
-If you wrap the affected leg, the dog will make another granuloma on the other leg, right in the same area.
-Breeds that are prone to acral lick granuloma are male German Shepherds, Golden retrievers, Great Danes, Labrador Retrievers, Weimaraners, Irish Setters, and Doberman Pinschers.
+Ultimate self-stimulation brings forth "Acral Lick Granuloma".
+The dog may be suffering from anxiety, especially if the owner is gone most of the day.
+If you wrap the affected leg, the dog will make another Granuloma on the other leg, right in the same area.
+Breeds that are prone to "Acral Lick Granuloma" are:

-There are many theories about acral lick granuloma.
+There are many theories about the origin and potential causes of "Acral Lick Granuloma".
 Below are some of the causes described in affected dogs:

 Development of Acral Lick Granuloma

-If you always monitor your dog, then you will instantly notice habitual licking.
+If you continually monitor your dog, then you will notice habitual licking right away.
 Your dog may be doing this because of anxiety, pain, or itching.
-If your dog forms a habit of biting and licking in that particular area, the hair on that spot eventually sheds off, then red colored sores start to develop.
+If your dog forms a habit of biting and licking in that particular area, the hair on that spot is eventually falls out.
+Then red colored sores start to develop.
 The wound is always bleeding or wet.
 Excessive licking should be stopped immediately.
 Dogs keep licking because the activity encourages the release of endorphins or the "feel good hormone".
 Because the dog feels good, he or she continues to lick until they learn to find pleasure or relief in it.

 Spotting the Lick Granuloma

-Your dog has acral lick granuloma if your spot the following symptoms:
+Your dog probably has "Acral Lick Granuloma" if you spot the following symptoms:

 Treatment of Acral Lick Granuloma

-Acral lick granuloma can be treated through the following:
+Acral lick granuloma can be treated by doing the following:

 Preventing Lick Granulomas from Happening or Getting Worse

-Preventing acral lick granuloma takes a lot of effort on your part as the responsible dog owner.
-Here are some of the effective ways of keeping this bad dog habit at bay:
+Preventing "Acral Lick Granuloma". takes a lot of effort on your part as the responsible dog owner.
+Here are some effective ways of keeping this bad dog habit at bay:

 - 2Allergy control.

-- It would be best to keep your dogs indoors most of the time during the spring months.
+- It's best to keep your dogs indoors most of the time during the spring months.
 Spring season yields a high pollen count outdoors.
 Make sure you wash them whenever they come inside your house.
 Many products can reduce itching and provide immediate itch relief.

 - Determine your dog's food allergy.
 Be watchful of your dog's reactions to certain foods.
 You may want to consider changing your dog food to a pure protein food to ensure your dog's overall health.